 Most successful businesses are owned by one or more families.
 Because they are family owned, these companies create many special planning challenges.

-Ownership and control do not shift among non-owner managers or anonymous shareholders.
+Ownership and control do not shift among non-owner managers.
 Rather, succession in ownership and management is a momentous and often highly emotional process for members of the family.
 Frequently, these transitions are caused by the retirement or death of members of a family member.
 And these transitions, if not carefully planned and delicately handled, can be ruinous, damaging the family and their company.

 This program provides a practical framework of trust and estate planning and succession planning for family businesses.

 Part 2 topics include:

 - Life insurance trust planning – or as a compensating asset to certain heirs

 - Structuring private annuities to transfer a business and provide income to founders

 - Self-cancelling installments notes and intentionally defective irrevocable trusts

 - Daniel L. Daniels, Wiggin and Dana LLP, Greenwich, CT